stephengold/SkyControl/README.md

 SkyControl was part of the Jme3-utilities Project at [GitHub](https://github.com/stephengold/jme3-utilities).

-Since August 2020, SkyControl has been a separate project at [GitHub][skycontrol].
+Since August 2020, SkyControl has been a separate project, hosted at [GitHub][skycontrol].

 Old (2014) versions of SkyControl can still be found in